1. About Buscopan

 - think you may have food poisoning (especially if you have recently travelled abroad)

-Take Buscopan tablets as and when you have stomach cramps or period pain.
+Take Buscopan tablets when you have stomach cramps or period pain.

-Buscopan doesn't usually upset your stomach, so you can take it with or without food.
+Buscopan does not usually upset your stomach, so you can take it with or without food.

 Only take Buscopan IBS Relief if a doctor has confirmed that you have IBS.